DotNet Security Cheat Sheet¶

 DO: Prevent Deserialization of Domain Objects

-DO: Run the Deserialization Code with Limited Access Permissions If a deserialized hostile object tries to initiate a system processes or access a resource within the server or the host's OS, it will be denied access and a permission flag will be raised so that a system administrator is made aware of any anomalous activity on the server.
+DO: Run the Deserialization Code with Limited Access Permissions If a deserialized hostile object tries to initiate a system process or access a resource within the server or the host's OS, it will be denied access and a permission flag will be raised so that a system administrator is made aware of any anomalous activity on the server.

 More information about Insecure Deserialization can be found in the Deserialization Cheat Sheet.

-A10:2013 Unvalidated redirects and forwards
+A10:2013 Unvalidated redirects and forwards¶

 A protection against this was introduced in MVC 3 template.
 Here is the code: